strimzi/strimzi.github.io/_posts/2021-07-20-using-kubernetes-config-provider-to-load-data-from-secrets-and-config-maps.md

 You can specify multiple Secrets or add Config Maps as well.
 It all depends on your requirements.

-Next, we will ned to create a Role Binding to assign this Role to the Kafka Connect Pods:
+Next, we will need to create a Role Binding to assign this Role to the Kafka Connect Pods:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1